 Cullen set down his shield and sliced into the skirt of his tunic with his sword.
 He ripped off a swath of fabric, rolled it into a makeshift bandage and knelt by the woman’s side.
 He carefully bound the woman’s hand, all the while sneaking glances at her face to make sure she wasn’t about to attack him.
-Then, the moment he was done, Cullen retrieved his sword and stood.
-He backed away, then tucked the ruined end of his shirt back into his belt.
-So much for the fancy sunburst on his clothes, Cullen thought.
-Well, he would be able to move more easily without something around his knees to trip him up.
+His task done, Cullen tucked the ruined end of his shirt back into his belt.
+So much for the fancy sunburst on his clothes, he thought.
+Well, at least he would be able to move more easily without something around his knees to trip him up.

 That task done, Cullen retrieved shield and stood.
 He then realized that all of his men were watching him very closely.

 “Can’t leave a body bleeding this close to a rift,” he said, gruffly, jerking his chin at the survivor.
 “That’s just asking the demons to try and cross over.”